jkroepke/openvpn-auth-oauth2/docs/Non-interactive session refresh.md

 # Non-interactive session refresh across disconnects

-To facilitate non-interactive session refresh across disconnects, you must enable `auth-token-gen [lifetime] external-auth` on the OpenVPN server.
+To facilitate non-interactive session refresh across disconnects, you must enable `auth-gen-token [lifetime] external-auth` on the OpenVPN server.

 - `[lifetime]` represents the duration of the token in seconds.
   Once generated, the token's lifetime cannot be extended.